modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 The following hare held in the **Data Schema**

+The Data Schema is the store of basic data

 **Call records** - “complete call records are held for X days” – 35 by default, 14 in EY.
 It is relatively easy to add more reports in this time range subject to Power BI’s performance limits

 **User data** - Names, AD attributes – current state is stored